joannakl/cs102/projects/project2_CardCipher.markdown

 <div class="collapsible-content" markdown=1>
 <div class="content-inner" markdown=1>

 The major difference between the Caesar cipher and the _Card Cipher_ is that each letter in the plain text message is treated differently.
-The _Card Cipher_ shifts each letter by a different number based on the _keystream_ value produced by the card cipher algorithm.
+The _Card Cipher_ shifts each letter by a different number based on the _key_ value produced by the card cipher algorithm.

-Assume that _keystream_ sequence of values is: 1, 2, 3, 4. and the message is "DATA".
+Assume that _key_ sequence of values is: 1, 2, 3, 4. and the message is "DATA".
 This means that in the encrypted message 'D' is shifted by 1 position to the right (think of the alphabet going from left to write as we move from 'A' to 'Z') to 'E'.
 'A' is shifted by two positions to 'C'.
 'T' is shifted by three positions to 'W'.
 And the second 'A' is shifted by four positions to 'E'.
 The final encryption is "ECWE".

-In practice, the keystream values are not sequential numbers, of course and they are generated as describe below.
+In practice, the key values are not sequential numbers, of course and they are generated as describe below.

-#### Generating keystream values
+#### Generating key values

-The card cipher algorithm takes several steps to generate each keystream value:
+The card cipher algorithm takes several steps to generate each key value:

 1. Find the joker with value 27.
 Exchange it with the card beneath (after) it in the deck, to move the card down the deck by one position.